schemapress/Schema/readme.txt

 == Changelog ==

+= 1.6.9.6 =
+* Fixed video object, removed a check for variable that always returns false.
+* Added organization and author ids so Google can identify multiple.

 = 1.6.9.5 =
 * Fixed markup errors on AMP pages, now markup is pulled correctly form Schema.
 * Fixed an error due to conflict with previously declared function in another plugin.